An easy recipe for smoked salmon mousse made with cream cheese and served on cucumber slices. It’s a simple recipe that produces impressive results!

 You’ll only need four simple ingredients to make this tasty recipe.
 The exact measurements are included in the recipe card below.
 Here’s an overview of what you’ll need:

 Smoked salmon: Try to use wild-caught sustainable salmon if possible.
-It’s a good choice, and it’s also delicious!
+It’s the right thing to do, and it’s also delicious!

 Cream cheese: I use reduced-fat cream cheese in this recipe, but full-fat should work too.